Macroscopic-ranged proximity effect in graphite: Results and discussion

-Where $R_{4p}(T)$ relates to the measured voltage as $V_{4p}(T)/I_0$, $I_0$ constant.
-Above $\text{T}_\text{c}$, the resistance of the pristine sample should be the same as $R_{4p}$, as the low resistance channel ceases to exist ($I_s = 0$).
-Taking the the $R(T)$ behavior of pristine graphite as almost T-independent below $7$ K (see Fig. \ref{fig_pristine}), the expression above can be approximated as
+Above $T_c$, $R_{4p}(T)$ should match the resistance of the pristine sample, as the low resistance channel ceases to exist ($I_s = 0$).
+In this case $R_{4p}(T>T_c) = R(T)\times I_0$ and, through eq. \ref{eq_res_drop}, we obtain a simple expression for the amplitude of the $4p$ transition

+Considering the weak slope on the $R(T)$ behavior of pristine graphite (see Fig. \ref{fig_pristine}), $R(T_c)$ is approximated by $R(T_c) \approx R_{4p}(T\gtrsim T_c) $.
+The expression \ref{eq_transition_ampl} can then be normalized, resulting in